River Forth (Tasmania)

-The River Forth is a perennial river located in northwest Tasmania, Australia.
+The River Forth is a perennial river in northwest Tasmania, Australia.

 Location and features

 The lower part of the river features Lake Barrington, which is a major venue for competitive rowing.
 It is also the location of the village of Forth.

 The river is a part of the Mersey-Forth power project, which includes seven hydroelectric power stations.
-Three hydroelectric power stations have been built on the Forth River itself, including Cethana Power Station (impounding Lake Cethana); Devils Gate Power Station (impounding Lake Barrington); and Paloona Power Station (impounding Lake Paloona.)
+Three hydroelectric power stations have been built on the Forth River itself: Cethana Power Station (impounding Lake Cethana), Devils Gate Power Station (impounding Lake Barrington) and Paloona Power Station (impounding Lake Paloona).

-The upper part of the river catchment area is also known as the Forth River High Country and contains the Cradle Mountain-Lake St Clair National Park with the source of the river being on the southern slopes of Mount Pelion West.
+The upper part of the river catchment area is also known as the Forth River High Country and contains the Cradle Mountain-Lake St Clair National Park, with the source of the river being on the southern slopes of Mount Pelion West.

 The catchment for the river is 1126 km2.

+There are several dams built on this river, including the Cethana, Devils Gate, and Paloona.
+In total, they generate over 300,000 kilowatts power.